22nvuong/EECS348Project/code/final_final_version/README.txt

 If the expression is valid, then the program will output "Result: {result}".
 If the expression is invalid, then the program will output "Error, Invalid Expression".

-The program will continually ask the user to enter an expression until they enter "0".
 To exit the program, enter "0".
+Otherwise, the program will continually ask the user to enter an expression until they enter "0".